AccelByte/wordpress-react-plugin/README.md

 - `JUSTICE_LEGAL_WEBSITE_URL`- URL of AccelByte Legal website URL
 - `JUSTICE_CREATE_ORDER_URL` - AccelByte Player Portal URL for order creation
 - `CLIENT_REGISTER_URI_PATH_NAME` - Optional - Client URI path name as entry point to generate PP register URI and redirect to it, ie: "/register-overlay"
 - `CLIENT_LOGIN_URI_PATH_NAME` - Optional - Client URI path name as entry point to generate PP login URI and redirect to it, ie: "/login-overlay"
+- `CLIENT_FORGOT_PASSWORD_URI_PATH_NAME` - Optional - Client URI path name as entry point to generate PP forgot password URI and redirect to it, ie: "/forgot-password-overlay"

 And run these command under directory `/widget` to install the dependencies and build the plugin: